Samuel Adler (artist)

-Samuel Marcus Adler (1898 New York City - 1979 New York City) was an American artist.
+Samuel Marcus Adler (1898, New York City – 1979, New York City) was an American painter and educator.

 Early life and education

-He studied at the National Academy of Design, with Leon Kroll and Charles Hinton.
-He was Professor of Art at the New York University and the University of Illinois.
+Samuel Marcus Adler was born on 1898, in New York City.
+He studied at the National Academy of Design in New York City, with Leon Kroll and Charles Hinton.

+Adler was professor of art at New York University and the University of Illinois.
 He was a visiting professor at the University of Georgia.

 Career

 His work was exhibited at the Art Institute of Chicago, Corcoran Gallery of Art, Metropolitan Museum of Art, Whitney Museum, and the Smithsonian American Art Museum.
 His papers are held at the Archives of American Art.